- Rail Trail

 - The last 5 km into Skipton follows the Glenelg Hwy and ends near the recreation reserve at the site of the former Skipton station

-The start of the rail trail at Ballarat still has some track of the branchline veering away from the mainline
+The start of the rail trail at Ballarat still has some rusty branchline tracks veering to the left

 Get a better background of the area's mining history with the display at Smythesdale